omamoh18/PG5100_Exam_2020/README.md

-# Exam in PG5100 - Enterprise programming
+# Exam in PG5100 - Enterprise programming (48 Hours)

 ## Topic/theme of the exam: